humanman/wiki-staging/wiki/getting-started/near-token/staking-guide.md

 ---

 Staking allows you to earn NEAR rewards in return for delegating your tokens with a validator.
-This is an essential process in Proof-of-Stake (PoS) blockchains which is required to ensure security and decentralisation.
+This is an essential process in Proof-of-Stake (PoS) blockchains which is required to ensure security and decentralization.
 Staking is an important aspect of blockchains with a Proof-of-Stake mechanism, like NEAR.

 Proof-of-Stake (PoS) is a consensus mechanism to determine which users get to create new blocks on the NEAR blockchain.